-Students are welcome to express feedbacks on course contents and learning experience through e-mail to the course teachers.
+Students are welcome to express feedbacks on course contents and learning experience to the course teachers.
 A standard course evaluation questionnaire will be used to collect feedbacks from students at the end of the course.

 Posting of Course Contents and Announcements: